containers/composefs/README.md

 - `basedir`: is the directory to use as a base when resolving relative content paths.
 - `verity`: All image files must specify a fs-verity image.
-- `noverity`: Don't verfy fs-verity digests (useful for example if fs-verity is not supported on basedir).
+- `noverity`: Don't verify fs-verity digests (useful for example if fs-verity is not supported on basedir).
 - `digest`: A fs-verity sha256 digest that the image file must match.
 If set, `verity_check` defaults to 2.
 - `upperdir`: Specify an upperdir for the overlayfs filesystem.
 - `workdir`: Specify a workdir for the overlayfs filesystem.